xiangp126/CrossLv/README.md

 # Features
 add feature or fix bug for autoUpdate.sh

+V2.1
+* for 'backup' mode, add mechanism to check if file to be backuped exists.

 V2.0
 * add dry mode and re-format code logic.
 * use cat << instead of many echo for this script.